cysouw/graphicalgrammar/text/germany.md

 ### Becker (1829) *Deutsche Grammatik* {#sec:becker1829}

 Karl Ferdinand Becker (1775-1849) was probably one of the most influential grammatical educators from the start of the 19th Century.
 He originally started out as a medical doctor, but that turned out not be a financial success.
-Instead, he started to make a living by teaching German to English-speaking students.
+Instead, he opened a small private school in Offenbach teaching German to English-speaking students.
 Turning his attention to linguistics, he wrote various books about German grammar.
 For a thorough repraisal of Becker's linguistic work, see Haselbach [-@haselbach1966].
 Becker also became a member of the *Frankfurter Gelehrtenverein für deutsche Sprache*, where he met Herling (see [@sec:herling1823]) and Schmitthenner (see [@sec:schmitthenner1828]).

 In his *Organism der Sprache als Einleitung zur deutschen Grammatik* [@becker1827] Becker presents a clear plan for analysis of syntactic relationships inside the sentence (which he called *Satzverhältnisse*), and it is easily possible to anachronistically depict these ideas graphically [e.g. @haselbach1966: 156-161].
 However, Becker himself never produced any graphical display of the analysis of a specific sentence, but he came very close with a tabular method of analysis.

-Becker orginaly introduced a few examples of his tabular method in the preface of the *Deutsche Grammatik* [@becker1829].
+He orginaly introduced a few examples of his tabular method in the preface of the *Deutsche Grammatik* [@becker1829].
 Here he presents a few examples of how sentences should be analysed, calling the process *Analyse der Sätze* [@becker1829: xvi-xix].
 This explanation is addressed to teachers, instructing them how students should approach the analysis of a sentence.
 Astonishingly, he never describes this analytical approach in the grammar itself.
 He returns to this approach in a short book *Über die Methode des Unterrichtes in der deutschen Sprache*, again directed to teachers [@becker1833a: 36-46].
-In this book he calls the process *Zergliederung*.
+In this book he calls the process *Zergliederung* 'dissection'.

 Becker's basic idea is to use a table with all words of the sentence listed as the rows of a table.
 This approach feels completely natural in the English grammatical tradition of "parsing", which he might have encountered while teaching English-speaking students.
 In the English grammatical tradition, parsing has a long history.
 The English word itself originates from the Latin *pars orationis*, i.e. originally parsing is the process to assign parts of speech to individual words.
 The Oxford English Dictionary lists examples of this usage all the way back to the 16th Century.
 However, the process of consistently going through a sentence, listing all words separately, and analysing each one individually, seems to have been first used by John Brinsly the Elder in his *Ludus Literarius* from 1612 [nice examples in @brinsley1612: 102, 130].
 In the centuries since, this approach to parsing became a mainstay in the English grammatical tradition [@lyman1922: 120-122].
 Curiously, this approach to sentence analysis seems to have been basically unknown outside of the English-speaking grammatical tradition.

 An example of Becker's table is shown in [@fig:becker1829_xvii], analysing the example sentence in [@next].
-The crucial innovation of Becker is the addition of numbers to each row of the table, an approach never before and never since used in the English tradition.
+The crucial innovation of Becker is the addition of numbers to each row of the table, an approach never before, and never since, used in the English tradition.
 Becker uses these numbers to clarify the relationships between the words, as for each word he adds the number to the word it modifies at the end of each row in the table.
+Another aspect stressed by Becker is that the analysis has two parts: the *Wortform* ("parts of speech") and the *grammatische Bedeutung* ("grammatical meaning").
+This twofold analysis might very well be inspired by the highly influential English grammar of Murray, who likewise distinguishes two different kinds of parsing: "[parsing] should be divided into two parts: viz. parsing, as it respects etymology alone; and parsing, as it respects both etymology and syntax" [@murray1824: 195].

+> Auch darf die Analyse sich nicht darauf beschränken, etwa nur die Wortarten zu unterscheiden: sie muß bei jedem Gliede des Satzes seine grammatische Bedeutung und die besondere Art der Beziehung bezeichnen, durch welche es mit dem Satze verbunden ist. [@becker1829: xvi]
+>
+> ('The analysis should not be restricted to distinguish the parts of speech: it has to indicate for each part of the sentence its grammatical meaning and the special kind of relationship, with which it is connected to the sentence.')

 ::: ex
 Wallenstein wußte längst den Inhalt ihrer Sendung als die Abgesandten des Kaisers ihm vor die Augen traten.